-The Law of the European Union is surrounded by many myths and most look at it as an overly complicated area of international law.
-This module will not only offer you intensive knowledge of different areas of European Union law, it will also help you to develop and improve highly relevant academic and professional skills.
-You are going to study European Union law with a practical focus by looking at the workings of the Courts and its jurisprudence intensively.
+This module will not only offer you intensive knowledge of different areas of European Union law, but it will also help you develop further academic and professional skills.
+The focus is law at European Union level looking at the workings of the EU Institutions, Court and its jurisprudence.

 What you will study

-In addition to being taught the different aspects of EU law, you will also be given various opportunities to apply and critical evaluate the law with and without reference to the UK’s legal system.
+In addition to being taught the different aspects of EU law, you'll also be given various opportunities to apply and critical evaluate the law with and without reference to the UK’s legal system.

-This module which will be presented in four blocks, each of which includes three units.
+This module is presented in four blocks, each of which includes three units.

 Block 1: Introduction to the framework